wrattler/wrattler-design/data-store/data-store.md

-# Appendix: Overview of the Relational Model
+# Appendix A: Overview of the Relational Model

-FIXME: Someone who knows should check this!
+FIXME: Someone who knows this subject should check this!
 The following formalism is what sense I have been able to make of this subject.
 It's somewhat different to the usual presentation, which uses names to do a lot of the work I have done with maps.

 ## Formalism

+### Relations and databases

 Fix, once and for all, a finite set of *domains*, $\mathcal{D} =
 \{\mathcal{D}_1, \mathcal{D}_2, \dotsc, \mathcal{D}_n\}$.
 Each domain
 $\mathcal{D}_i$ is a (possibly infinite) set.

-A *relation type* is a finite tuple of domains.
-The *carrier* of a relation type is the cartesian product of the domains in a relation type.[^carrier] By a *relation* is meant a relation type and a finite subset of the carrier of that relation type.
-The *header* of a relation is the corresponding relation type.
+A *relation schema* is a finite tuple of domains.
+(Recall that a tuple differs from a set in being ordered and allowing duplicates.)
+The *carrier* of a relation schema is the cartesian product of the domains in that relation schema.[^carrier] By a *relation* is meant a relation schema and a finite subset of the carrier of that schema.
+The *header* of a relation is the corresponding relation schema.

 [^carrier]: As far as I am aware, the nomenclature of “carrier” is not common
     but it proves convenient in stating certain definitions later on.
+FIXME:
+    Probably the notion of carrier should apply to a relation, rather than a relation schema.

-A *database* consists of the following data:
+A *database instance* consists of the following data:

   1. A finite set of *names*;
-  2. For each name, a relation type; and
+  2. For each name, a relation schema; and
-  3. For each name, a relation, whose header is the given relation type.
+  3. For each name, a relation, whose header is the given relation schema.

 (That, at any rate, is what I understand the formalism to be.)

+### Integrity constraints and normal forms

+FIXME: What is going on here?

+*Integrity constraints* are restrictions on the actual relations that might be present in a database instance. *Normal forms* are restrictions on the sorts of “functional dependencies” that may exist.
+I am not convinced I understand how they fit into this formalism.

+Perhaps integrity constraints are modelled by giving a set of projections (see below) that must hold in all database instances.

+### The relational algebra

 There is also given an algebra on the set of all relations.
 There are, or appear to be, three kinds of operations in this algebra: set-theoretic--type operations